confluentinc/ksql/docs/reference/metrics.md

 ### Attributes

+**ksqlDB query tatus**

+`ksql-query-status`

+The current ksqlDB status of the given query.
+The metric `query-status` shows the Kafka Streams application state.
+The `PAUSE` / `RESUME` commands do not impact the Kafka Streams state, so this new metric shows when a query is paused.

 **Query status**

 `query-status`

-The current status of the given query.
+The current Kafka Streams status of the given query.
+Note that `ksql-query-status` has been added to show the ksqlDB query status.

 **Error status**